edurant/edurant.github.io/advising/semester-transition-ref.md

 ### Winter Offerings

 * EE2050.
 Registration will at first be limited to EE students as this is on their transition track.
 * EE2060.
-Registration will at first be limited to CE students as this is on their track.
+Registration will at first be limited to CPE students as this is on their track.
 Note that EE2050+EE2060 will count for ELE2001 in the semester system.
 Those not taking EE2060 this term will still have the chance to take EE2980 next term for the ELE2001 equivalent.
 * EE2070.
 Registration will at first be limited to BME and EE students as this is on their track.
 Note that completion of EE2070 is required for students to receive equivalent credit for both ELE2001 and ELE2011.

 ### Spring Offerings

 * EE2980.
 This 2-2-3 course will cover the remainder of the ELE2001 material beyond what is covered in EE2050.
 Registration will at first be limited to EE students as this is on their transition track.
 The course will be taught with MA137 as a strict co-req.
 * EE2070.
-Registration will at first be limited to CE students as this is on their track.
+Registration will at first be limited to CPE students as this is on their track.

 ### Some implications